FilledVaccum/gpt-2-hindi/README.md

 ## Data

-The Hindi training dataset is managed using DVC (Data Version Control) and contains approximately 518MB of Hindi text data.
+The Hindi training dataset is managed using github lfs and contains approximately 518MB of Hindi text data.
 The dataset is stored as `hindi_input.txt` in the `data/` directory.

+Learning - Data in Fineweb2 by common crawl is really not good quality dataset for hindi language

 ## Model Output